Zloy/image_downloader_tests/README.md

 To test your image downloader implementation:

-clone the repository `git clone git@github.com/Zloy/image_downloader_test.git`
+1. clone the repository `git clone git@github.com/Zloy/image_downloader_test.git`

-define the adapter class in `lib/image_downloader_adapter/base.rb` with using your stuff
+2. define the adapter class in `lib/image_downloader_adapter/base.rb` with using your stuff

-add to Gemfile your dependencies
+3. add to Gemfile your dependencies

-`bundle`
+4. `bundle`

-`bundle exec rake`
+5. `bundle exec rake`

 ## How to define ImageDownloaderAdapter::Base class

-You could wish to test ready to use commandline utility like **wget** or a ruby class or module, Right?
+You could wish to test ready to use commandline utility like **wget** or ruby class or a module, Right?

 ### In case you got a command line utility like wget